umass-cs-377/file-io-performance-lab/README.md

 Now answer the following question:

 - How much slower is `write()` when followed by `fsync()`?
-- When is a good idea to use `fsync()`?
-Can you think of any application?
+- Will there ever be a good time to use `fsync()`?
+Can you think of any use case or application?